-Associate Degree Nursing Program Student Handbook 2021-2022
+Associate Degree Nursing Program

+Student Handbook

-This student handbook contains detailed information specific to the Associates Degree Nursing Program.
+This student handbook contains detailed information specific to the Amarillo College Associate Degree Program .
 Updates may be made at any time.
 Students will be notified of changes via Amarillo College email.
 It is the responsibility of the student to be aware of revisions in the current Student Handbook.

-Amarillo College is an equal opportunity college.
-It is the policy of Amarillo College not to discriminate on the basis of sex, disability, race, color, age, religion, or national origin in its educational and vocational programs, activities, or employment as required by Title IX, as amended, Section 504, Title VI, and Age Discrimination Act of 1978.
+Amarillo College is an equal-opportunity college.
+It is the policy of Amarillo College not to discriminate based on sex, disability, race, color, age, religion, or national origin in its educational and vocational programs, activities, or employment as required by Title IX, as amended, Section 504, Title VI, and Age Discrimination Act of 1978.

-Revised 09/16, Revised 04/18, Revised 08/18, Revised 11/18, Revised 01/19, Revised 05/19, Revised 07/19, Revised 08/19, Revised 12/19, Revised 7/21
+Revised 09/16, Revised 04/18, Revised 08/18, Revised 11/18, Revised 01/19, Revised 05/19, Revised 07/19, Revised 08/19, Revised 12/19, Revised 7/21, Revised 12/23